We aim to stop the rise of chronic diseases… and with less environmental impact

 Every year, we use billions of litres of water and large amounts of energy and resources to manufacture medicines.
 We distribute hundreds of millions of vials and injection pens to people who need them, and while our products are made of high-quality materials, most of them end up in a landfill after use.

 This puts us at the frontline of some of the biggest environmental issues: climate change, water and resource scarcity, pollution, and plastic waste.
 Our CO2 emissions continue to rise.
 As 2045 approaches, we have set a near-term target to reduce our Scope 3 CO2 emissions by 33% by 2033 compared to 2024.
-An important step to achieve our greater net zero commitment.
+An important step on the way to our ambition of having zero environmental impact.

 To lead the way and be at the forefront of change, we have taken a bold, broad, company-wide approach to solving environmental issues – with the ultimate aspiration to have zero environmental impact.

-Our strategy challenges us to find new ways of designing products that can be reused or recycled, to reshape our business to minimise consumption and waste, and to work with suppliers who help us realise our goal.
+Our strategy challenges us to find new ways of designing products so they can be reused or recycled, to reshape our business to minimise consumption and waste, and to work with suppliers who help us realise our goal.

 We have already taken several steps towards zero environmental impact – but we are always searching for new ways to do more.
 We believe the answers will come as we adapt our business to a circular mindset that keeps our products and materials in use.